Smart Card Enhancements

 To use a smart card, applications that are running in AppContainer must have the sharedUserCertificates capability in their application manifest.
 Without this capability, the application will not be permitted to use a smart card for authentication, signing, or encryption.
 For information about this capability and how to include it in the manifest, see Setting certificate store capabilities.

 For Windows RT applications, smart card support is limited to the Secure Sockets Layer (SSL) protocol for client authentication.
 For a sample application that demonstrates the use of smart cards for SSL client authentication, see Windows Store app for banking: code walkthrough.

 This section contains information about the smart card enhancements in Windows 7, including:

 Smart card Plug and Play

-When a Windows Logo Certified smart card is inserted into a smart card reader on a computer running Windows 7, a Plug and Play (PnP) event is triggered that enables the automatic download and installation of the associated smart card minidriver to automatically download and install.
+When a Windows Logo Certified smart card is inserted into a smart card reader on a computer running Windows 7, a Plug and Play (PnP) event is triggered, which enables the associated smart card minidriver to automatically download and install.